 Tourist Centre Information

-The Tourism Centre is your go-to spot for information on events and activities across the Rainy River District, and information on the many camps and lodges in Sunset Country.
-Open in the third week of May until late September at the International Border.
+The Museum is your go-to spot for information on events and activities across the Rainy River District, and information on the many camps and lodges in Sunset Country.

 Ontario's Sunset Country